Modeling the growth of organisms validates a general relation between metabolic costs and natural selection: IV. Sample calculation of the baseline selection coefficient: short, non-coding RNA in E. coli and fission yeast

-{\bf 3.
-Sample calculation of the baseline selection coefficient: short, non-coding RNA in {\it E. coli} and fission yeast} To illustrate a calculation of baseline selection coefficients in the framework developed in the main text, let us consider a specific biological example: a mutant with a short ($< 200$ bp) sequence in the genome that is transcribed into non-coding RNA, and which is not present in the wild-type.
+\section{IV.
+Sample calculation of the baseline selection coefficient: short, non-coding RNA in {\it E. coli} and fission yeast}

+To illustrate a calculation of baseline selection coefficients in the framework developed in the main text, let us consider a specific biological example: a mutant with a short ($< 200$ bp) sequence in the genome that is transcribed into non-coding RNA, and which is not present in the wild-type.
 We will focus on two organisms, the prokaryote {\it E. coli} and the unicellular eukaryote {\it S. pombe} (fission yeast).
 To date we know that at least some subset of non-coding RNA transcripts have functional roles in these organisms~\cite{Raghavan2011,Leong2014}.
 The evolution of such regulatory sequences will be shaped both by the selective advantage $s_a$ of having the sequence in the genome, and the baseline disadvantage $s_c$ from the extra energetic costs of copying and transcription.

 Before calculating $s_c$, we first establish the validity of the growth model for these organisms.
-The model parameters fitted for the data from prokaryotes and unicellular eukaryotes in Fig. 1B of the main text are $E_m = 1,300$ J/g and $B_m = 7 \times 10^{-3}$ W/g.
+The model parameters fitted for the data from prokaryotes and unicellular eukaryotes in Fig. 1B of the main text are $E_m = 2,600$ J/g and $B_m = 7 \times 10^{-3}$ W/g.
 The corresponding growth and maintenance contributions to the total resting metabolic cost per generation, $C_G$ and $C_M$, are given by Eq.~\eqref{g1}.
 Using $\zeta = 1.2\times 10^{19}$ P/J (recall that P corresponds to ATP or ATP equivalents hydrolyzed), $\rho_\text{cell} = 1.1 \times 10^{-12}$ g/$\mu$m$^3$, and typical cell volumes $V_\text{\it E.coli} = 1$ $\mu$m$^3$~\cite{bionum}, $V_\text{\it S.pombe} = 106$ $\mu$m$^3$~\cite{Chang2017}, we find: $C_G^{\it E.coli} = 2.30 \times 10^{10}$ P, $C_M^{\it E.coli} = 3.34 \times 10^8$ P/hr, $C_G^{\it S.pombe} = 2.43 \times 10^{12}$ P, $C_M^{\it S.pombe} = 3.54 \times 10^{10}$ P/hr.
 These agree well in magnitude with the literature estimates compiled in the SI of Ref.~\cite{Lynch2015} (all normalized to $20^\circ$C): $C_G^{\it E.coli} = 1.57 \times 10^{10}$ P, $C_M^{\it E.coli} = 2.13 \times 10^8$ P/hr, $C_G^{\it S.pombe} = 2.35 \times 10^{12}$ P, $C_M^{\it S.pombe} = 8.7 \times 10^{9}$ P/hr.
 Thus the globally fitted $E_m$ and $B_m$ values are physically reasonable for both organisms.

 The extra sequence in the mutant leads to perturbations in both synthesis cost per unit mass, $\delta E$, and maintenance cost per unit mass, $\delta B$.
 To calculate the first, we use the following estimates based on the analysis in Ref.~\cite{Lynch2015}: for a sequence of length $L$, the total DNA-related synthesis cost is $d_\xi L$, where the label $\xi =$ {\it E. coli} or {\it S. pombe}.
 Here the prefactor $d_{\it E.coli} \approx 101$ P and $d_{\it S.pombe} \approx 263$ P. If the steady-state average number of corresponding mRNA trascripts in the cell is $N_r$, the additional ribonucleotide synthesis costs are $\approx 46 N_r L$ in units of P. Hence we have, per unit mass,